kyma-project/cli/docs/extensibility/create-extension.md

     ```

     > [!NOTE]
     > In this case, we are building the `--from-literal` flag with the `map` type.
 With this, you can set this flag many times to collect more than one piece of data, but it requires additional conversion to an array using the [toYaml function](./actions.md#custom-functions).
-Also, the `.metadata.name` is updated because the command got new flags and args (following [quality standards](./README.md#extension-standards)).
+Also, the `.metadata.name` is updated because the command got new flags and args, following [quality standards](./README.md#extension-standards).

 6. Apply the new version and test it: